ilastik/ilastik/notebooks/Readme.md

 ├── ...
 ```

-We use _conda_ to develop Python and recommend it for scientific Python development.
+We use _conda_ for Python-based projects and recommend it for scientific Python development.
 It is assumed that you have already installed _conda_ and are familiar with using a Terminal.

 In order to run the notebook type the following in a Terminal/Command Line: